davidjcox/django-deepzoom/README.rst

 Porting to Django 1.6 mainly involved converting the test code to handle the new default database autocommit behavior.
-Tests designed to force errors and exceptions had to be wrapped in transaction.commit() to avoid halting the testrunner.
+Tests designed to force errors and exceptions had to be wrapped in transaction.atomic() to avoid halting the testrunner.

 To accommodate these inflection points, three Django-deepzoom releases are available: